20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 Frédéric Baron dreamt up the idea by first collecting more than 300 “I love yous” in different languages by knocking on the doors of embassies and asking his friends to write the phrase in their native dialects.

 Later, with the help of Claire Kito, a calligrapher, these declarations were artistically inscribed onto the wall’s surface.
-The mural is composed of 612 squares of enamelled lava, covering a surface area of 40 square metres.
+The mural is composed of 612 squares of enamelled lava, covering a surface area of 40 square meters.
 It features the phrase “I love you” written more than 311 times in 250 languages.

 No 9.
 Sacré Cœur

 There is something very special about the Sacré Cœur and I’ve been a couple of times.
-There is nearly always a queue to get in and it’s often better to go during the off-season so you don’t have to queue.
+There is nearly always a queue to get in, and it’s often better to go during the off-season so you don’t have to queue.

-It also happens to have one of the most spectacular views of Paris but it’s a climb of 222 steps so do what I do and take the funicular to the top.
-Plus, if you have a metro ticket you can use it for free.
+It also happens to have one of the most spectacular views of Paris, but it’s a climb of 222 steps, so do what I do and take the funicular to the top.
+Plus, if you have a metro ticket, you can use it for free.

-If you go inside it’s as though a kind of peace comes over you and I often sit there for quite a while letting that feeling wash over me.
+If you go inside, it’s as though a kind of peace comes over you, and I often sit there for quite a while, letting that feeling wash over me.

 No 10.
 Moulin Rouge

-As you walk back down from Montmartre you can’t miss the Moulin Rouge, the iconic red windmill.
-I went to a show there for hubby’s birthday back in 2017 and it was fantastic.
+As you walk back down from Montmartre, you can’t miss the Moulin Rouge, the iconic red windmill.
+I went to a show there for hubby’s birthday back in 2017, and it was fantastic.
 I’d always wanted to go and, I wasn’t disappointed, although it was probably more for me than hubby, but never mind.

 No 11.
 Palace of Versailles

-I’m obsessed with Marie Antoinette so a trip to Versailles was always on the cards for me and I’ve been a few times now as the first time it was too cold to see the gardens.
+I’m obsessed with Marie Antoinette, so a trip to Versailles was always on the cards for me, and I’ve been a few times now, as the first time it was too cold to see the gardens.

-If you decide to go don’t leave your tickets to chance as the queues have always been big each time I’ve been.
+If you decide to go, don’t leave your tickets to chance, as the queues have always been big each time I’ve been.

-However, when you book the golf cart tour I did there is no queuing, you’re straight in, which I loved.
+However, when you book the golf cart tour I did, there is no queuing; you’re straight in, which I loved.

 No 12.
 Pere Lachaise